opengl-tutorials/ogl/intermediate-tutorials/tutorial-13-normal-mapping/index.markdown

 ```
 {: .highlightglslfs }

-These three vector define a the TBN matrix, which is constructed this way :
+These three vector define the TBN matrix, which is constructed this way :
 ```

     mat3 TBN = transpose(mat3(